Prison of the Annamites: Background

 On 10 February 1930, Annamite soldiers, in what is nowadays called Vietnam, revolted against French rule during the Yên Bái mutiny.
 13 soldiers were guillotined, and the remainder were to be exiled.
 In February 1931, circa 100 political prisoners and circa 400 common law convicts, boarded the Martinière for French Guiana.
 The prisoners were first put in a prison in Cayenne, but revolted again.

 On 6 June 1930, the territory of Inini had been established to develop the interior of French Guiana separately from the coastal area.

 Overview

 In April 1931, it was decided to move the Annamites to three camps: a forest camp in Apatou, Petit Saut, and Camp Crique Anguille.
 Of the 535 prisoners, 395 were sent to Camp Crique Anguille. to serve as a labour force for the Inini territory.
 Senegalese Tirailleurs were brought in to guard and oversee the prisoners.
-When the prisoners arrived, there was nothing at the site, and they had to built the prison themselves.
+When the prisoners arrived, there was nothing at the site, and they had to build the prison themselves.
 The camp measured 414 ha, and the main purpose was the construction of a railway line linking all three camps.

 In 1937 the prisoners revolted.
 In 1940, the Senegalese troops were replaced by French Guianan soldiers.
 On 6 December 1944, the camp was closed, and the prisoners were moved to the normal prisons.
 The first group was released in July 1946, however some had to wait until August 1953.